What is celiac disease?

 Here are some things you can do to help:

-- Contact your local hospital, dietitian, or doctor for information about support groups in your area.
+- Contact your local hospital, registered dietitian, or doctor for information about support groups in your area.
 Most people find these groups helpful for discovering ways to help them deal with their condition.

 - Work with your child's school.
 Talk to teachers or school nurses about everyday strategies.
 Find out what other kids are taking for lunch.
 For example, if other kids are carrying cold lunches, find ways to pack similar gluten-free cold lunches.
 If your child prefers a hot lunch, work with the school cafeteria to see whether gluten-free choices are available.
 The more "normal" the diet can seem, the better the chances that your child will follow it.